Skip to content

 5. config

 The config array contains all possible locations of the config file for the tool.
-Knip loads matching files and passes the result into the resolveConfig function:
+Knip loads matching files and passes the results (i.e. what resolves as the default export) into the resolveConfig function:

 6. resolveConfig